 The Cascadia Timber Supply Area (TSA) differs from most other management units in British Columbia in that its constituent timber supply blocks are widely dispersed, and the block groupings are managed by four BC Timber Sales (BCTS) business areas.

-Effective January 23, 2020 the new allowable annual cut (AAC) for the Cascadia Timber Supply Area (TSA) is 356 230 cubic metres.
-Generally, a new AAC is set at least once every 10 years.
+Effective January 23, 2020 the new allowable annual cut (AAC) for the Cascadia Timber Supply Area (TSA) was 356 230 cubic metres.

-The chief forester has issued a written order under Section 173 (Part 13) of the Forest Act, immediately following this decision, reducing the new Cascadia TSA AAC attributable to the BCTS Skeena Business Area by 9310 cubic metres per year.
+Immediately following this decision, the chief forester had issued a written order under Chief Forester Order Section 173 of the Forest Act, reducing the new Cascadia TSA AAC attributable to the BCTS Skeena Business Area by 9310 cubic metres per year.
 This order will remain in effect until the Kitsumkalum‑Kitselas Designated Area No. 1 expires or the Kitsumkalum Treaty is ratified.
 Once the Kitsumkalum Treaty takes effect, the AIP lands will no longer be provincial land and will be removed from the Cascadia TSA for future AAC determinations.

 New Cascadia TSA cut level focused on sustainability